2StepsFr0mHell/esm-in-nodejs/markdowns/welcome.md

 ## From CommonJS to ES Modules

-With the [native ESM support in browser](https://jakearchibald.com/2017/es-modules-in-browsers/), it seems now essential to have it in `Node.j`.
+With the [native ESM support in browser](https://jakearchibald.com/2017/es-modules-in-browsers/), it seems now essential to have it in `Node.js`.
 From its beginning, `Node.js` uses a module system called CommonJS.
-Here is a little comparison:
+Here is a little syntax comparison:

 ### CJS: